capi-workgroup/problems/capi_problems.rst

 Abstract
 ========

-This document describes our shared view of the C API, with an emphasis on identifying problems.
+This document describes our shared view of the public C API intended to be consumed by external parties, with an emphasis on identifying problems.
 We aim to define its purposes, the different stakeholders and their particular use cases and requirements, and to outline the strengths and weaknesses of the C API.
 We do not propose